The Many Health Benefits of N-Acetyl-Cysteine (NAC) & Glutathione

 NAC plays an important role in your body’s detoxification process.

-NAC can help prevent the effects of drugs and environmental acidic toxins such as aluminum oxide and dioxide, titanium dioxide, hydrogen arsenic, zinc dioxide, barium poisoning, Technetium 99m, EMF poisoning from electrical and magnetic pulsating fields ranging from 400mHz to 98gHz, carbon monoxide poisoning, black carbon, alcohol poisoning, acetaminophen poisoning, gallium, cadmium, mercury and lead poisoning, just to name a few.
+NAC can help prevent the effects of drugs and environmental acidic toxins such as aluminum oxide and dioxide, titanium dioxide, hydrogen arsenic, zinc dioxide, barium poisoning, Technetium 99m, EMF poisoning from electrical and magnetic pulsating fields ranging from 400mHz to 98gHz, carbon monoxide poisoning, black carbon, alcohol poisoning, acetaminophen poisoning, gallium, cadmium, mercury, graphene oxide and/or lead poisoning, just to name a few.

 NAC also has applications preventing and/or reversing decompensated acidosis of the interstitial fluids of the liver due to its antioxidant and anti-inflammatory benefits.